carbon-design-system/carbon-website-archive/src/content/guidelines/iconography/contribution.md

 ---

 ## Adding icons
-If you would like to add an UI icon to our library, please submit a pull request in the Carbon Design Kit <a href="https://github.com/ibm/carbon-design-kit" target=blank>GitHub repo.</a>
+<p>If you would like to add an UI icon to our library, please submit a pull request in the Carbon Design Kit <a href="https://github.com/ibm/carbon-design-kit" target=blank>GitHub repo.</a></p>

 **If you're not comfortable with making a Pull Request, please submit an issue in the repo with the icon attached.**